 Memoir is not just a fancy literary term for an autobiography.
-I say that from the start, because I hear the terms used interchangeably so often.
+I say that from the start, because I so often hear the terms incorrectly interchanged.

-Your memoir will be autobiographical, but it will not be your life story.
+Your memoir will be autobiographical, of course, but it can’t be about you.

 Confused yet?
 Stay with me.